 The Mighty 5 Utah National Parks with Kids

-We arrived in Bryce Canyon in the afternoon, which left just enough time to complete the Queen’s Garden hike.
+We arrived in Bryce Canyon National Park in the afternoon, which left just enough time to complete the Queen’s Garden hike.
 We spent our remaining time in Bryce Canyon with kids visiting the various viewpoints, hiking the Fairyland Loop and the Mossy Cave.
 We also dedicated three days for hiking in the nearby areas of Red Canyon and Kodachrome Basin State Park.

 Where to Stay in Zion National Park: We camped at the Zion Canyon Campground and RV Resort near Springdale Shuttle Stop 3.